|

 wide array of fibers in ways that are

 often impractical for commercially mass-produced yarns.
-Our use of natural and man-made fibers: Angora, Alpaca,
+Our use of natural and man-made fibers

-Cashmere, Cotton, Bamboo, Raimie, Hemp, Silk, Soy, Tencel™,
+Cashmere, Cotton, Bamboo, Hemp, Llama, Nylon, Silk, Soy, Ramie, Tencel™,

-Nylon, Rayon, and an incredibly wide range of wools (depending on
+Rayon, Milk - and an incredibly wide range of sheep's wool (depending on

-combine them in ways that may not be feasible for 'industry', but make
+use all of these fibers in ways that may not be feasible for industry, but make

-perfect sense when designing for an heirloom quality shawl, or
+perfect sense when designing an heirloom quality shawl or creating a

 fineness, softness, strength, resilience, and elasticity are just some